These former Google employees reunited to help families figure out distance learning during lockdown

 "He's one of our customers too so he gives us feedback," she said.
 "The way communities are coming together -- I think you would not see this in a normal time but it just shows how everyone is coming together and helping each other out."

-Glotzbach, who held various roles at Google-owned YouTube, joined Quizlet in 2016.
+Glotzbach, who held various roles at Google and YouTube, joined Quizlet in 2016.
 But he still stays in close touch with Google's education team.

 "We are staying in regular contact through this," he said.
 "Google bought a company Socratic, an educational resource with Laura Holmes who I know pretty well from Google, so we've been in touch to talk about what we can do in this time."